Updated: Jun 29, 2023

-If you are passionate about nature and you want to get closer to Argentina’s most incredible places, you can begin your South American expedition with a visit to the Ibera Wetlands.
+If you are passionate about nature and want to get closer to Argentina’s most incredible places, begin your South American expedition with a visit to the Iberà Wetlands.

-The Iberá estuaries – iberà means shining waters in the indigenous Guaraní language – are the second-largest freshwater wetlands in the world after the Pantanal in Brazil.
+The Iberá estuaries – iberà means shining waters in the indigenous Guaraní language – are the second-largest freshwater wetlands after the Pantanal in Brazil.

-If you want to travel to Ibera Wetlands in Argentina, continue reading this practical guide, and find out why this off the beaten track experience will impress you!
+If you want to travel to Iberá Wetlands in Argentina, continue reading this practical guide and discover why this off-the-beaten-track experience will impress you.

 How to Get There